The Payroll Best Practice Guidelines For Employers To Follow

 Pay (a verb) and Roll (a noun) referring to a list of periodic payments made to employees as salary.

-What are some examples of best practices and how to implement them?
+What are some examples of payroll best practices and how to implement them?

-Quality assurance is another crucial factor to consider when running payroll.
+Quality assurance is another crucial factor to consider when implementing best practice payroll procedures.
 When assuring that reports and salaries are correct, it is key to use four-eye checks, also known as the two-person rule, which requires two different individuals to approve any action before implementing it.

 Planning is a vital part of payroll operations to ensure the accuracy and timely processing of payroll, so having a contingency plan is key to avoid a payroll disaster.